Electro7777/Electro7777/README.md

 ## Hi there 👋

 ### Welcome to my GitHub profile!
-Here's a customized GitHub README based on your details:

 ---

-# 👋 Hi, I'm [Your Name]!

 I'm currently studying in **Romania** 🇷🇴, with a goal of moving to the **United States** 🇺🇸 in the near future!
 When I'm not coding, you can find me: